 The song of crickets is the nocturnal soundtrack of our collective rural, suburban and even urban lives.

 Crickets are insects belonging to the orthoptera family, and as such they emit sounds called chirps.

 The song of the cricket

 The students listening with greater attention to the song of a cricket https://www.youtube.com/watch?v=UGOS4e99kj4.
 The most bizarre and interesting thing to observe is that this song is discontinuous and is related to the temperature.
-The temperatures rise and you can hear the cries of crickets.
+The temperature rises and you can hear the cries of crickets.

 The crickets “sing” rubbing their legs.
 The warmer the weather is, the faster they “sing”.

-Its focus is the study of climatic factors and the causes which are leading to an increase in temperatures as a function of the perceived chirps of crickets.
+The focus is on the study of climatic factors and the causes which are leading to an increase in temperatures as a function of the perceived chirps of crickets.

 Thermometers of the poor

 Crickets are considered the thermometers of the poor, an expression that comes from the observation that the chirping of these animals increases or decreases in relation to the temperature of the environment.
 Crickets are cold-blooded, which means they take on the temperature of their surroundings.
 The temperature rises and crickets chirp more easily.
 The temperature drops and the reaction rate of the crickets slows down, causing their chirping to decrease as well.

 The Engagement is curious and the students are invited to verify this discovery.